 The rash is not painful but may be itchy.
 In those with darker skin tones, it may appear gray, dark brown, or black and can cause flat dark spots lasting several months.
 In those with lighter skin tones, it may appear pink or red but rarely forms scars.

 The cause of pityriasis rosea is most likely the cold sore virus.
 But rosea sores are not contagious and cannot spread to others through physical contact.
-Also, pityriasis rosea can occur a couple of weeks after a COVID-19 infection.
+Also, pityriasis rosea can occur after a COVID-19 infection.

-Contact dermatitis is a form of eczema that results from something coming into contact with the skin.
+Contact dermatitis is a form of eczema that results from an irritant substance coming into contact with the skin.

 As contact dermatitis can cause patches of thickened, scaly skin, it can be confused with ringworm.
 The patches may appear dark brown, purple, or gray on darker skin tones, while they usually appear bright red on lighter skin tones.